arshad-yaseen/pictocode/CONTRIBUTING.md

 Thank you for your interest in contributing to our project!
 Here's how you can help:

 ## Reporting Issues
-- Use GitHub Issues to report bugs or suggest features.
+- Use GitHub Issues to report bugs.
 - Provide as much detail as you can.

+## Requests for new features
+If you have a request for a new feature, please open a discussion on GitHub.
+We'll be happy to help you out.

 ## Making Changes
 - Fork the repository and create a branch for your work.